-The Michigan Wolverines had one of the most famous college basket teams in history when they started five freshmen called the Fab 5.
+The Michigan Wolverines had one of the most famous college basketball teams in history when they started five freshmen called the Fab 5.
 After losing in the finals in their freshmen year, the team vowed to bring home a title the second time around.
-History, however, had a different idea.
+History, however, had a different plan.

 It was on this day, April 5th, 1993, that the Michigan Wolverines lost to North Carolina in the NCAA championship game.
 The game has lived in infamy because of the mistake made by Chris Webber when he called a timeout at the end of the game which the team didn’t have.
 Webber was given a technical foul, and a Michigan comeback was virtually impossible.